Innovation of the Year

 Since 2016, six innovations representing work conducted by researchers across a variety of university departments have been recognized.
 These innovations continue to have a positive influence in diverse areas including animal health, food packaging, environment and human wellness.

 Have an innovation you'd like to nominate?
-The call for 2020 nominations will open in summer 2020.
+The call for 2020 nominations is open.

 - Dr. Dave Wolyn was selected for his work for his leadership in the breeding and development of asparagus varieties that have become the most popular kinds grown in North America and that are fast gaining favour in Europe and Asia.